SpeagleYao/Academic-Homepage/content/home/projects.md

     * Implement Proximal Policy Optimization to control the Hopper and Ant in MuJoCo

-    * Write a document to show the results and discuss about the algorithms
+    * Write a document to show the results and express my thinkings about the algorithms

 - certificate_url: ''
   date_end: "2020-06-30"